Virulence determinants of community-acquired methicillin-resistant Staphylococcus aureus

 - Columbia University, College of Physicians and Surgeons

 The virulence and rapid transmission of community-acquired methicillin-resistant Staphylococcus aureus (CA-MRSA) infections have raised interest in understanding the pathogenesis of this organism .
-The most prevalent strain, USA300, is now among the most common causes of skin and soft tissue infections in urban emergency departments across the United States [2,3].
+The most prevalent strain in the United States, USA300, is now among the most common causes of skin and soft tissue infections in urban emergency departments across the United States [2,3].
 Up to 10 percent of these infections are invasive infections such as sepsis, meningitis, osteomyelitis, and necrotizing pneumonia [4,5].

 Issues related to evolution and virulence determinants that appear to be specific to the emergence of these epidemic CA-MRSA clones will be reviewed here.
 Issues related to the microbiology of MRSA are discussed in detail separately.
 (See "Methicillin-resistant Staphylococcus aureus (MRSA): Microbiology".)